 |Peter’s Academy Of Defensive Driving||1210 Simcoe St N, Oshawa, ON L1G 4W9||905-728-0171|

 |Provincial Driving School||202-633 King St E, Oshawa, ON L1H 1G3||905-436-9402|

 |Ontario Truck Training Academy||99 Wentworth St E, Oshawa, ON L1H 3V6||905-723-1211|

 Road Information for Oshawa

 - The City of Oshawa maintains an online list of street and sidewalk closures due to construction and maintenance.
-As well as the usual where and when, the Oshawa site includes why the incident occurs.
+As well as the usual wear and when the Oshawa site includes why the incident occurs.

 - Toronto radio station 680 News reports traffic and weather together six times an hour “on the ones.”
 The station covers traffic throughout the Golden Horseshoe region, including Oshawa.
-The station also live tweets traffic issues and tie-ups on Twitter.
-Another feature for motorists, GTA gas prices and price increases are reported through the station’s site.
+The station also lives tweets traffic issues and tie-ups on Twitter.
+Another feature for motorists, GTA gas prices, and price increases are reported through the station’s site.

 Driving Facts for Oshawa

 - Oshawa’s name comes from the Ojibwa language.
 One story holds that the word means, “where we leave our canoes.”
 As a result, the name of one of Canada’s premier automotive cities means “where we get out and walk.”

 - In the entire 828 km length of the 401, only Oshawa had the highway built through the town, requiring property expropriations and demolition of hundreds of houses.
 The original section, completed in 1947, extended to Ritson Road.
 Extension to Newcastle finished by 1952.
 It wasn’t until 1964 that the 401 became complete from Windsor to the Quebec border.